 Practicing lawyers in California must be licensed by the State Bar.
 The State Bar’s admission requirements are set by the California Business and Professions Code.

-When registering with the State Bar, applicants need to provide a Social Security number.
-Applicants who do not have a Social Security Number are required to submit a form requesting an exemption.
+When registering with the State Bar, applicants who are eligible for a U.S. Social Security number need to provide a Social Security number under Business and Professions Code sections 30 (California’s tax enforcement provisions) and 6060.6 and Family Code section 17520 (Child Support Enforcement Program).
+Applicants who do not have a Social Security Number are required to submit a request for an exemption during the online registration application process by clicking here.

 California lawyers can meet the legal education requirement in different ways.
 Most receive a Juris Doctor (JD) degree from law schools registered by the State Bar (California-accredited) or approved by the American Bar Association (ABA).
 But there are other ways to get a legal education.